Azure-Samples/observabilitymetrics-demo/README.md

+#**This repo has been migrated to https://github.com/microsoft/mcsa-observability and is set to retire on April 15th,2024**#

 # Solution Approach to Observability

 This repository contains reference architecture, code sample and dashboard template for tracking Azure resources availability (uptime/downtime) trends.